facebookexperimental/libunifex/README.md

 # Requirements

-A recent compiler that supports C++17 or later.
+A recent compiler that supports C++20 or later.

-This library also supports C++20 coroutines.
-You will need to compile with coroutine support enabled if you want to use the coroutine integrations.
+This library supports C++20 implementations without coroutines.
+Working support is automatically detected and enabled if available.
-This generally means adding `-std=c++2a` or `-fcoroutines-ts` on Clang.

 ## Linux